bem-site/bem-method/articles/bem-full-stack/bem-full-stack.en.md

 We can define and redefine styles, templates, the JavaScript implementation of blocks at our project's redefinition level.
 And we do so without modifying the library's source files, which means that our changes will be preserved if the library gets updated.

-Let's see how it may look on a file system:
+Let's see how it may look on a file structure:

 ```
 …